 We provide state of the art surgical treatment using advanced techniques and devices, which include endoscopic sinus surgery, powered instrumenation, balloon sinuplasty and computer image guided sinus and skull base surgery.

 We also work very closely with other Rutgers faculty in the Departments of Pulmonary, Allergy and Immunology, Infectious Diseases, and Neurosurgery to provide the best available and comprehensive management for patients with sinus and nasal disorders.

 Meet our Rhinology and Skull Base Team at Rutgers NJ Medical School

-Dr. Jean Anderson Eloy, MD.
+Jean Anderson Eloy, MD.
 He is a Rhinologist/Skull Base Surgeon who completed his fellowship in rhinology and skull base surgery at the Univeristy of Miami in Florida.
 His clinical interests are treating patients with skull base tumors that extend into the cranial vault.
-He works in close collaboration with Dr. Liu in the department of Neurosurgery for these complex cases.
+He works in close collaboration with both his partner Dr. Hsueh and Dr. Liu in the department of Neurosurgery for these complex cases.
 He also has tremendous experience treating sinusitis and allergic rhinitis both medically and surgically.

 Wayne D. Hsueh, MD.
 A Rhinologist/Skull Base Surgeon who completed his fellowship in rhinology and skull base surgery at Rutgers New Jersey Medical School.
 He is specifically trained in endoscopic and minimally invasive techniques for approaching and repairing the skull base.
 He works in close collaboration with both his partner Dr. Eloy and Dr. Liu in the department of Neurosurgery for these complex cases.
 He also has extensive experience in treating medical conditions such as sinusitis, nasal polyps, allergy, and nasal congestion, and nose bleeds.